-(f)
+30 (f)

-25 (d) The Secretary of Food and Agriculture, or the secretary's sole designee.
+(d) The Secretary of Food and Agriculture, or the secretary's sole designee.

-(g)
+33 (g) 34 (e)

-- 28 (e) The executive officer of the State Lands Commission, or the executive officer's sole designee. - (h) The Director of Boating and Waterways, or the director's sole designee. - (i) The Director of Water Resources, or the director's sole designee. - (j) The public member of the California Bay-Delta Authority who represents the delta region or his or her designee. - 36 (k) (1) The Governor shall appoint three members and three 37 alternates from the general public who are delta residents or delta 38 landowners, as follows:
+- (e) The executive officer of the State Lands Commission, or the executive officer's sole designee. - 36 (h) The Director of Boating and Waterways, or the director's 37 sole designee. - 38 (i) The Director of Water Resources, or the director's sole designee.

-(A) One member and one alternate shall represent the interests of production agriculture with a background in promoting the agricultural viability of delta farming.
+(j) The public member of the California Bay-Delta Authority who represents the delta region or his or her designee.

-- (B) One member and one alternate shall represent the interests of conservation of wildlife and habitat resources of the delta region and ecosystem. - (C) One member and one alternate shall represent the interests of outdoor recreational opportunities, including, but not limited to, hunting and fishing. - (2) An alternate may serve in the absence of a member. - (f) The Secretary of the Natural Resources Agency, or his or her sole designee. - (g) The Secretary of Business, Transportation and Housing, or his or her sole designee. - SEC.
+- (k) (1) The Governor shall appoint three members and three alternates from the general public who are delta residents or delta landowners, as follows: - (A) One member and one alternate shall represent the interests of production agriculture with a background in promoting the agricultural viability of delta farming. - (B) One member and one alternate shall represent the interests of conservation of wildlife and habitat resources of the delta region and ecosystem. - (C) One member and one alternate shall represent the interests of outdoor recreational opportunities, including, but not limited to, hunting and fishing. - (2) An alternate may serve in the absence of a member. - (f) The Secretary of the Natural Resources Agency, or his or her sole designee. - (g) The Secretary of Business, Transportation and Housing, or his or her sole designee. - SEC.
 9. Section 29735.1 of the Public Resources Code is amended to read: - 29735.1. (a) A member of the commission described in subdivision (a), (b), (c), or (j) of Section 29735 may, subject to the confirmation of his or her appointing power, appoint an alternate to represent him or her at a commission meeting.
 An alternate may serve prior to confirmation for a period not to exceed 90 days from the date of appointment, unless and until confirmation is denied. - (b) The alternate shall serve at the pleasure of the member who appoints him or her and shall have all of the powers and duties of a member of the commission, except that the alternate shall only participate and vote in a meeting in the absence of the member who appoints him or her.
 All provisions of law relating to conflicts of interest that are applicable to a member shall apply to an alternate.
-Whenever If a member has, or is known to have, a conflict of interest on any matter, the member's alternate is ineligible to vote on that matter. - 33 SEC.
-10. Section 29736 of the Public Resources Code is 34 repealed. - 29736.
-The term of office of the members of the commission shall be for four years, and a member may serve for one or more consecutive terms. - 38 SEC.
-11. Section 29736 is added to the Public Resources Code, to read:
+Whenever If a member has, or is known to have, a conflict of interest on any matter, the member's alternate is ineligible to vote on that matter. - 38 SEC.
+10. Section 29736 of the Public Resources Code is 39 repealed.

-p SB 3 -8-
+p SB 4 -8-